TIT8/shelly_esp32_button_espidf/README.md

 ![Screenshot (31)](https://github.com/TIT8/shelly_button_esp32/assets/68781644/e6de6e83-4aeb-428b-a845-5be89e2eb7bd)

+## Why don't you use Bluetooth?

+Yea, it will be far less power consuming (two devices that talk via BLE, instead of two + router via WiFi).
+But Shelly cannot receive command via Bluetooth, it sends only informations.

 ## Adventure with speech recognition

 You can make it with _I2S MIC + ESP-EYE_ on Edge Impulse for example.
 I tried with different boards, take a look [here](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition).